 Ingleside, Ingleside at Rock Creek, Westminster at Lake Ridge, Ingleside at King Farm, Ingleside at Home, and Westminster Ingleside Foundation boards

 Lynn O’Connor is Ingleside’s President and CEO, which includes Life Plan Communities; Ingleside at Rock Creek, Westminster at Lake Ridge, Ingleside at King Farm, Ingleside at Home, Westminster Ingleside Foundation, and Ingleside the Parent Company.
 O’Connor has 43 years of aging services leadership experience, commencing her career in 1980 as an administrator in training at a Maryland nursing home and hospice.
 She was appointed by Governor Parris Glendening in 1995 to be a member of the Maryland Assisted Living Task Force, which was charged with creating Maryland’s first assisted living legislation and regulations.
 O’Connor has a bachelor’s in health care management from St. Joseph’s University, a Master of Science in health care administration from Central Michigan University, and a Long-term Care Certification from the University of Maryland.
 She is a Maryland-licensed nursing home administrator, a Certified Aging Services Professional, and a certified Montessori Dementia Care Professional.
 She has been a board member of what is now LeadingAge New Jersey and LeadingAge Colorado and served on the LeadingAge House of Delegates and the Board of Directors of the American Health Care Association, where she chaired the not-for-profit committee and was a member of the strategic planning and executive committees.
-O’Connor currently serves as the Chair of LeadingAge DC Board of Directors and is Chair of the Presbyterian Association of Homes and Services for the Aging, where she chairs the executive committee.
-She and her husband, Kevin, live in Washington, D.C., and have a daughter Tara, son-in-law James, and two grandchildren, Henry and Annabel Foley.
+O’Connor currently serves as the Chair of the Presbyterian Association of Homes and Services for the Aging, where she serves on the executive committee.
+She and her husband, Kevin, live in Washington, DC, and have a daughter Tara, son-in-law James, and two grandchildren, Henry and Annabel Foley.
 Lynn and Kevin are members of Holy Trinity Church in Georgetown.

-ROBERT (BOB) BREMNER, RESIDENT DIRECTOR, INGLESIDE AT ROCK CREEK
+NANCY M. GORDON, RESIDENT DIRECTOR, INGLESIDE AT ROCK CREEK

-Ingleside, Ingleside at Rock Creek and Westminster Ingleside Foundation boards
+Ingleside, Ingleside at Rock Creek, and Westminster Ingleside Foundation boards

-ALICE C. BUHL, RESIDENT DIRECTOR, INGLESIDE AT KING FARM
+DON BOARDMAN, RESIDENT DIRECTOR, INGLESIDE AT KING FARM

-Ingleside, Ingleside at King Farm and Westminster Ingleside Foundation boards
+Ingleside, Ingleside at King Farm, and Westminster Ingleside Foundation boards

 DALE H. CLARK, RESIDENT DIRECTOR, WESTMINSTER AT LAKE RIDGE